Washrooms at Gillies Lake are closed for the winter season.

 - The large hill you have to climb as you make your way east is the remains of the Hollinger Compressor Plant.
 This former building housed large diesel engines that supplied compressed air to the underground up until 1968.
 Because the diesels used lake water for cooling purposes, this portion of Gillies was kept ice-free right through the winter making it a popular year-round swimming hole.

 - The entire eastern shoreline of the lake was at one time open water.
 What you are walking on now are layers of tailings, organics and construction debris from old downtown Timmins.
 This was all covered with a layer of clay and topsoil, covered with grass and planted with trees.

 - Most of the lake’s shoreline has now become home to a variety of ducks and nesting birds including common loons, red-winged blackbirds and mallards.
 The lake is also a stopover for Canada geese and the occasional golden eagle.
 The rare white pelican has even made a brief visit.
 Duck boxes and nests have been built along the north shore of the lake to encourage some of these birds to spend the summer.

 - Once you emerge from behind the houses you will come upon a yellow outlet structure constructed by the Authority to regulate lake levels.
 When the lake was filled in with tailings, its natural outlet to the Porcupine River was blocked.
 So that the lake would not flood, an outlet and storm sewer were put in place to drain the water into Town Creek and eventually the Mattagami River.

-- The last portion of the trail will take you along the newly constructed Boardwalk and back to the Authority offices.
-The Boardwalk was made possible through the considerable fundraising efforts of the Wintergreen Fund and tremendous community support.
+- The last portion of the trail will take you along the Boardwalk and back to the Authority offices.
+The Boardwalk was made possible through the considerable fundraising efforts of the Wintergreen Fund for Conservation and tremendous community support.